Norvik-Alexian/Natural-Language-Processing-Course/README.md

 Accuracy: (TP + TN) / total \
 Misclassification/Error rate: (FP + FN) / total

+## Scikit-Learn
+`Estimator parameters`: All the parameters of an estimator(model) can be set when it is instantiated, and have suitable default values. \
+Once we have our model created with our parameters, it is time to fit our model on some data, but we should split this data into training set and testing set. \
+Now the model has been fit and trained on the training dataset, the model is ready to predict lables or values on the testing set.

 ## References
 [Spacy usage fact figures](https://spacy.io/usage/facts-figures) \
 [SRF time code](https://strftime.org/) \